dornellas13/controle-financeiro/README.md

 ## Clean Architecture Concept
 [![Clean Architecture](assets/img/clean_architecture.png)](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)

 Packages Explanation
+- /src/test/kotlin/usecases
+    - Tests all use cases
+- /src/test/kotlin/controllers
+    - Tests all controllers
 - /src/main/kotlin/domains:
     - Entities encapsulate Enterprise wide business rules.
 An entity can be an object with methods, or it can be a set of data structures and functions.
 It doesn’t matter so long as the entities could be used by many different applications in the enterprise.